-For many cultures around the world, co-sleeping, the act of parents sharing a bed with their children, is the most natural and obvious way to get some rest while bonding.
+For many cultures around the world, safe co-sleeping, the act of parents sharing a bed with their children, is the most natural and obvious way to get some rest while bonding.
 These cultures often have strong collectivist ideals and a more traditional, centralized family life, with several generations living together under one roof; in the context of the American emphasis on independence, individuality and privacy, what, exactly, is co-sleeping and what risks and benefits does it present for kids and parents alike?
 There is a tremendous amount information — and misinformation — out there, muddying the waters around safe co-sleeping and make it difficult for parents to make rational decisions about the best way to raise their kids.

 To bring some clarity to co-sleeping, these are the five big myths that need to be dispelled so the real risks can be calculated and everyone can finally get a good night’s sleep.